rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: It's only a matter of degree.
 Unary + is commonly used to coerce to Numbers in existing practice.
 However, unary - can also be used to coerce to Numbers, but prohibiting unary - on Integers to produce Integers wouldn't fly.

-BE: possibly an open issue: what to do with +
+BE: Possibly an open issue: what to do with +

-DE: it's on the bug tracker (Shu filed it)
+DE: It's on the bug tracker (Shu filed it)

 MF: Dan do you mind going into some of the issues with comparison operators now?